MikeSchulze/vscode-extension-gdunit3/README.md

 ### 2.2.0

 * Add dependency check to GdUnit3 plugin v2.2.0
-* Add context menu to create test from source
+* Add context menu to generate a test-case from source
+* Add progress bar to show current test progress
+* Fix documentation link to new page

 ### 1.0.0 - Beta